Protectionism: Armed conflicts

-Protectionism has also been accused of being one of the major causes of war.
-Proponents of this theory point to the constant warfare in the 17th and 18th centuries among European countries whose governments were predominantly mercantilist and protectionist, the American Revolution, which came about ostensibly due to British tariffs and taxes, as well as the protective policies preceding both World War I and World War II.
+Protectionism has been attributed as a major cause of war.
+Proponents of this theory point to the constant warfare in the 17th and 18th centuries among European countries whose governments were predominantly mercantilist and protectionist, the American Revolution, which came about ostensibly due to British tariffs and taxes.
 According to a slogan of Frédéric Bastiat (1801–1850), "When goods cannot cross borders, armies will."